How Value-Based Pricing Could Boost Your Business

 How to Price Your Services, Products, and Business

-There are a number of ways business owners calculate the cost of services.
+There are a number of ways agency owners calculate the cost of services.

-One of the tactics commonly used by first-time business owners is called cost-based pricing.
+One of the tactics commonly used by first-time agency owners is called cost-based pricing.

 In some cases, the formula for cost-based pricing looks like this: